winstxnhdw/PixWin/README.md

 # PixWin

-`PixWin` is a fast Python API for retrieving RGB values of a pixel on Windows, and it is optimised for speed, safety and weight.
+`PixWin` is a fast Python API for retrieving RGB values of a pixel on Windows.
 It uses Python ctypes to access [GetPixel()](https://learn.microsoft.com/en-us/windows/win32/api/wingdi/nf-wingdi-getpixel) within the Win32 API.

 ## Installation